Superposition and higher-order spacing ratios in random matrix theory with application to complex systems: Numerical methods

+Now, various numerical pieces of evidence supporting our results are presented.
+These best fits are checked with the numerical data quantitatively.

-As a third check for our claim, we have done analysis using only Eq.~(\ref{Eq:HigherOrder}) for $P(r,\beta')$ where no fitting parameter is involved.
-We numerically find the difference between the cumulative distributions defined as follows:
+As a numerical check for our claims, analysis using Eq.~(\ref{Eq:HigherOrder}) for $P(r,\beta')$ is carried, where no fitting parameter is involved.
+For this, the difference between the cumulative distributions is numerically found and defined as follows: